 A Review of “Adults” by Emma Jane Unsworth: on- and offline life

-Disclosure: This page may contain affiliate links.
-Clicking through for additional information or to make a purchase may result in a small commission.
 This book has all the trappings of contemporary adult living from social media and phone obsessions including the ways in which life online complicates our relationships, especially female friendships.
-The characters are … Continue reading
+The characters are generally dreadful in their own special ways, but there was something about them that also made them real, accessible, and relatable.
+The novel … Continue reading

 Brexit Literature: a complete review of Jonathan Coe’s “The Rotters’ Club” trilogy including “Middle England”